 *The word “God” can be replaced by the word “faith” according to one’s spiritual beliefs.

-When a Guide makes her Promise she holds up 3 fingers of the right hand, keeping the thumb and little finger bent so that they touch.
-The 3 fingers represent the 3 parts to their Promise – “to do my duty to my God and my country”, “to help other people at all times” and “to obey the Guide Law”.
+When a Guide makes her Promise she holds up three fingers of the right hand, keeping the thumb and little finger bent so that they touch.
+The three fingers represent the three parts to their Promise – “to do my duty to my God and my country”, “to help other people at all times” and “to obey the Guide Law”.

-“Be Prepared” (BP are also the initials of our founder, Lord Robert Baden Powel)
+“Be Prepared” (BP are also the initials of our founder, Lord Robert Baden Powell)